clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Contractions
 ============

-Avoid the use of contractions as they may not be clear to non-native English-speaking audiences.
+Avoid using contractions, such as it's, they're, and you're, because they may be unclear to non-native English-speaking audiences.

 Quotation marks
 ===============